a 10,000 square-foot museum with state-of-the-art interactive displays and unique objects on display!

 Learn about the early history of San Felipe "The Cradle of Texas Liberty" at the San Felipe de Austin State Historical Site.

 220 2nd Street, San Felipe, Texas

-Visitors center is open daily from 9 am to 5 pm
+Visitors center is open Wednesday thru Sunday from 9 am to 5 pm

 Closed Thanksgiving Day, Christmas Eve, Christmas Day, New Year’s Eve, and New Year’s Day.

 For information on Special Weekend Programs

 visit the Groups & Tours section on the Visitors Information page on the Texas Historical Commission's website: